Spin Dynamics in the Antiferromagnetic Oxypnictides and Fluoropnictides: LaMnAsO, LaMnSbO, and BaMnAsF: Results and Discussion

 {\it Spin gap ($\Delta$) and single ion anisotropy $D$:} To estimate $D$ we focus on Fig.\ \ref{Fig:ins50mevgap} with spectra obtained at $E_i = 50$ meV, where it can be seen that there is a gap in the spin-wave spectrum of $\approx 6$ meV for each compound.
 Figure\ \ref{Fig:gapcut} shows energy averaged over a limited range of $Q$ and centered at $Q_{(100)} \pm0.2$ \AA$^{-1}$ for LaMnAsO and LaMnSbO and at the $Q_{(10\frac{1}{2})} \pm0.2$ \AA$^{-1}$ for BaMnAsF, obtained from data shown in Fig.\ \ref{Fig:ins50mevgap}.
 The solid lines are best fit to the experimental data using the parameters listed in Table\ \ref{tab:params}.
 For LaMnAsO we identify significant magnetic INS contribution from MnO that is present as an impurity phase (for details on the magnetic INS contribution of MnO polycrystalline see Ref.~[\onlinecite{Ramazanoglu2017}]).

 {\it Two-dimensionality of the systems:} The $J_c$ term in Eqs. (\ref{eq:3}) and (\ref{eq:4}) determines the interlayer correlations.
 For all three samples, we find that the value of $J_c$ is negligibly small.
 Although we kept the value of $|J_c|$ fixed at 0.01 meV, this serves as an upper bound as modeling the data using $|J_c|$ as small as $10^{-4}$ meV yields similar results.
 As $|J_c|$ increases above 0.01 meV, we visually notice that columns of excitations emanate from (10$L$) magnetic Bragg peaks in our models, which is not observed experimentally.
-To get more insight into $J_c$, we make $Q$ cuts near roughly $E\simeq 25$ meV where the INS data is relatively cleaner and free from phonon and multiple scattering signals as shown in Fig. \ref{Fig:jccut}.
-The $Q$-cuts in Fig. \ref{Fig:jccut} all show characteristic quasi-2D features with a tail that extends to large $Q$ values due.
+To get more insight into $J_c$, we make $Q$ cuts near roughly $E\simeq 25$ meV where the INS data is cleaner and free from phonon and multiple scattering signals as shown in Fig. \ref{Fig:jccut}.
+The $Q$-cuts in Fig. \ref{Fig:jccut} all show characteristic quasi-2D features with a tail that extends to large $Q$ values.
 This is similar to a Warren lineshape which corresponds to the powder averaging of rod of scattering.
 This behavior can be contrasted with similar cuts in the INS of the more 3D-like BaMn$_2$As$_2$ for which the scattering is modulated with peaks that are near ($H$0$L$) reflections~\cite{Ramazanoglu2017}.

 {\it Relation between $J_1$ and $J_2$ and their determination}: Fixing $J_c$ and $D$, we proceed by systematically varying $J_1$ and $J_2$ to model energy-cuts as shown in Fig.\ \ref{Fig:vanhovecut}.
 We calculate $\chi^2$ values for numerous combinations of $J_1$ and $J_2$ to search for its minimum to obtain the best fit to the data.
-A 3D plot of $\chi^{2}(J_1,J_2)$ is shown in Fig.\ \ref{Fig:chi2fig2} and the optimal values are listed in Table\ \ref{tab:params} (note that in Fig.\ \ref{Fig:chi2fig2} we present 1/$\chi^{2}(J_1,J_2)$ for color enhancement purposes).
+A color map of $\chi^{2}(J_1,J_2)$ is shown in Fig. S1 and the optimal values are listed in Table\ \ref{tab:params} (note that in Fig. S1 we present 1/$\chi^{2}(J_1,J_2)$ for color enhancement purposes).